irgaly/compose-navigation3-resultstate/README.md

 that is defined in rememberNavigationResultNavEntryDecorator() or rememberNavigationResultStateHolder() and it is held by NavigationResultStateHolder.

-This map contains all value as String, so it can be saved by SavedState.
+This map contains all values as String, so it can be saved by SavedState.

 ```kotlin
 @Composable